santanuroul123/argocd-in-one-shot/03_setup_installation/README.md

 # ArgoCD Setup and Installation

-Let's see how we can Setup & Install ArgoCD and access via the browser.
+Let's see how we can Setup & Install ArgoCD (UI and CLI) and access via the browser.

 ---